Master Your Online Store: The Ultimate eCommerce Analytics Setup Checklist

 Monitor metrics like cart abandonment rate, conversion rate, and click-through rate.
 It will help narrow down the possibilities of why things aren’t working.

-If your business receives a lot of orders, monitor this weekly.
+Review Cadence: If your business receives a lot of orders, monitor this weekly.
 If you’re just starting out, a monthly analysis should be sufficient.
+However, run A/B tests continuously.
+The learning never stops.

 Track the performance of different marketing channels (email, social media, PPC).
 With UTM parameters you can visualize what’s bringing in the traffic and garnering a lot of interest.
 Analyze open rates, click rates, and conversions from email campaigns with engagement, CTR’s and reach for social media.

-Monitor the metrics of every campaign 2-7 days after it’s been sent and social media traffic weekly.
+Review Cadence: Monitor the metrics of every campaign 2-7 days after it’s been sent and social media traffic weekly.
+Conduct a full-funnel, cross-channel attribution analysis quarterly to inform your larger marketing budget allocation.

 Sales and Revenue Critique

 Sales and revenue numbers are the crux of a business operation.
-Reviewing sales data, average order value, time to convert, revenue trends, and repeat customers, can help paint a good picture of your performance.
+Reviewing sales data, average order value, time to convert, revenue trends, and repeat customers can help paint a good picture of your performance with ecommerce analytics.

-Monitor it monthly and analyze details month-on-month to see changes.
+Review Cadence: Monitor it monthly and analyze details month-on-month to see changes.
+Calculate LTV and CAC quarterly, as these metrics require a longer time horizon to be accurate.

 Product Performance Tracking